Reading: Appendix D. Threshold Calibration

 python3 scripts/inspect.py --result out/fail_result_5m.json --query "failover_to_frontier==2 && degraded_queue==18 && token_health_min>=0.5"

 Check whether token_health_min stayed above 0.5 with half the budget.
-In the ready-made 5M variant, the proportions are preserved: the local tier gets 4.5M, frontier gets 0.5M.
-If only daily_budget_tokens is changed without the phase quotas, compile.py must fail with a sum error.
+In the ready 5M variant, the proportions are preserved: the local tier gets 4.5M, frontier gets 0.5M.
+If you change only daily_budget_tokens but not the phase quotas, compile.py must fail with a sum error.

-• No degraded_mode trigger for a month — the budget is excessive or the actual flow is below expected.
+• Over a month, no degraded_mode trigger — the budget is excessive or the actual flow is lower than expected.

 • token_health_min drops below 0.5 more than once a week — the local tier is insufficient.

-• failover_to_frontier is consistently 0 during local tier failures — the gateway is too strict, frontier does not work as insurance.
+• failover_to_frontier is stably 0 during local tier failures — the gateway is too strict, frontier is not working as insurance.

 • The share of manual_queue after manual timeout grows for two months in a row — manual_timeout_sec is too short.

-• Less than 60% of daily_budget_tokens is spent per day — it is time to shrink the budget.
+• Less than 60% of daily_budget_tokens is spent per day — time to shrink the budget.

-Risk: the 9M/1M split is tied to the SLA by phases.
-It cannot be shifted without updating budget_plan_phases in the specification — frontier will no longer accommodate "disputed" cases.
+Risk: the 9M/1M split is tied to per-phase SLA.
+It cannot be shifted without updating budget_plan_phases in the spec — frontier will stop fitting "disputed" cases.

 The thresholds silent_p0 ≤ 5%, manual_review_rate ≥ 15%, edge_drift ≤ 0.12, audit_trace_coverage = 1.0 are the default values for AgentClinic-production.
 In your project, they depend on the cost of a missed P0, the availability of manual reviewers, the dynamics of the incoming flow, and regulatory requirements for audit.